frontend-rob/frontend-rob/README.md

 I'm Robert, and welcome to my GitHub corner!

 As a frontend developer, I'm passionate about building beautiful, intuitive applications where creativity meets code.
-I thrive at the intersection of design and functionality, creating dynamic and responsive user interfaces while always striving to deliver scalable, efficient solutions.
+I thrive at the intersection of design and functionality, creating dynamic and responsive user interfaces while always striving to deliver scalable and efficient solutions.

 ##